kubernetes/minikube/enhancements/proposed/20191001-background-service-to-update-dns-resolvers-on-host-os-for-ingress-resources.md

 ## Goals

-* Enable ingress host names configured in any minikube cluster to be automatically resolved to the right mininkube ip
+* Enable ingress host names configured in any minikube cluster to be automatically resolved to the right minikube ip
 * After a user installs an ingress in minikube they can access the hostname for the ingress on their host web browser or command line with no additional steps
 * This capability can be enabled with a maximum of 2 steps and never repeated even while new minikube instances are